 Cook the Carnitas

-Add the roast and liquid to your Instant Pot.
+- Mix all the seasoning ingredients together in a small dish, and rub well into each piece of the roast.
+Add the roast and beef stock to your Instant Pot.
 Turn pressure to High and cook for 40 minutes.

 Prep the Toppings